On Graph Odd Edge-Colorings and Odd Edge-Coverings: Introduction

 Given a graph $G$ with $\text{cov}_{\text{odd}}(G)\leq 3$, define

 where the minimum is taken over all odd 3-edge-coverings $\phi$ of $G$.
-Immediately after the definitions, if $G$ is odd 3-edge-colorable, then $\min \text{ovl}(G)=0$.
-As the main result in~\cite{petruvsevski2019coverability}, it was proved that except for a list of multigraphs with exactly $3$ vertices, for any other connected graph $G$, one has $\min \text{ovl}(G)\in \{0,2,3, 4\}$.
+Immediately from the above definitions, if $G$ is odd 3-edge-colorable, then $\min \text{ovl}(G)=0$.
+As the main result in~\cite{petruvsevski2019coverability}, it was proved that except for a list of multigraphs with exactly $3$ vertices, for any other connected loopless graph $G$, one has $\text{cov}_{\text{odd}}(G)\leq 3$ and $\min \text{ovl}(G)\in \{0,2,3, 4\}$.
 In the same paper, it was also shown that there do exist multigraphs $G$ for which $\min \text{ovl}(G)$ is at least $4$.
 So this leads to the following natural conjecture.

 \begin{conjecture}(\textbf{Conjecture 2.5 of~\cite{petruvsevski2021odd}}) There is no simple graph $G$ such that $\min \text{ovl}(G)=4$. \end{conjecture}

 Our second result of this paper strongly confirms the above conjecture.